 labs(subtitle = "(1950-2020)")

-#> ℹ Plotting climate stripes with temperature line trend.
+#> ℹ Plotting warming stripes with a temperature trend line.

 #> Warning: Removed 2 rows containing missing values or values outside the scale range